Carnagion/dissertation/interim/interim.typ

 However, CPS may be impractical in situations involving CTOTs or other time window constraints, or mixed-mode operations (i.e. both arrivals and departures on the same runway) where delays between arrivals and departures may differ widely.
 These can require large positional shifts, thereby challenging the tractability of CPS-based approaches @demaere-pruning-rules.

-= Design
+// TODO: Use "operation time" or similar and not just "take-off" = Design

 // TODO: Find something to put here